elersong/tealeaf-reverse-madlibs/README.md

 # Reverse Madlibs #

+"That litho spurred changeability can bestow timeously like a comeuppance!"

 __Features of Reverse Madlibs Command Line Game__
   1. Prompts user for a sentence with `NOUN`s, `VERB`s, `ADJECTIVE`s and/or `ADVERB`s
   2. Always adds new sentences to the end of a sentence list during a user prompt